Friday, February 14, 2025

 Find A Grave.

 Tina and I haven't been able to determine who made the decision to have George go to the Gowanda facility.
-His brother, Rodney, lived in Forestville so he would have noticed the changes in George first.
+His brother, Rodney, lived near him in Forestville so he would have been the first to notice changes in George.
 But it seems he would have alerted our grandfather and his sisters.
-We'll probably never know.
+We'll probably never know how the decision came about.

 – THE GRAVE OF GEORGE FARNHAM SCOTT –

 Our final step was to go to the cemetery.
 We planned to do that during my July visit a few months later.
-But that was put on an indefinite hold due to the COVID-19 pandemic.
-It was clear I wouldn't see my family in 2020.
+But the trip was put on an indefinite hold due to the COVID-19 pandemic.
 Finally, I made the trek to Chautauqua County in late July 2021.
 It had been two long years since I had seen my siblings and cousins.

 (Google Maps with relevant locations marked.)